ziyinlox-purple/Non-tech_To_Tech/ZKP-PLONK/articles/plonk-en/Permutation.md

 - The value in $w_{b,1}$ must be copied to $w_{c,3}$;
 - The value in $w_{c,1}$ must be copied to $w_{c,4}$.

 The challenge here lies in the fact that the **Verifier cannot directly view the $W$ table**.
-Instead, the proof of multiple copy constraints in the $W$ table must be achieved **through a single random challenge**.
+Besides, the proof of multiple copy constraints in the $W$ table must be achieved **through a single random challenge**.

 In Plonk, the "copy constraints" are implemented using the **permutation argument**, which essentially rearranges the values in the table that need to be equal and then proves that the rearranged table is equivalent to the original table. **This is why we introduce $\sigma$ to represent the permutation relationship.**